acsicuib/MARIO/README.md

 Be aware of your system and paths.

-[First step is install Prolog:](https://www.swi-prolog.org/build/PPA.html) Please, be sure that this command works in your system
+[First step is install Prolog:](https://www.swi-prolog.org/build/PPA.html) Please, be sure that this command works in your system:
 ```bash
 $ swipl
 Welcome to SWI-Prolog (threaded, 64 bits, version 8.2.1)